A guide on how to run the codebase locally.

 and double click next-fast-turbo.code-workspace

-to open in VS Code, or, in VS Code navigate to File and then Open Workspace from File.
+to open in VS Code, or, in VS Code navigate to File and then Open Workspace from File.code-workspace

 , must stay the same, but it can be changed to app-name.code-workspace